njdos/task_slideshow/README.md

 - Built using modern Java techniques, such as reactive programming (WebFlux).
 - Fully containerized for easy deployment.

+### Quick Start

+To explore the full functionality of the application, simply navigate to the root URL (http://localhost:8080/).
+The frontend interface will allow you to interact with all the features and see how everything works seamlessly.
+You can manage images, create slideshows, and track transitions directly from the user-friendly interface.

 ---

 ### Built With